Are Guidance Residential’s Islamic Home Mortgage Loans Really Halal?

 Guidance Residential takes an additional step to ensure transparency and scrupulous compliance: we undergo annual audits by our independent Shariah Supervisory Board.

-Our independent Shariah Board comprises seven scholars, headed by Justice Muhammad Taqi Usmani, who is also the chairman of the Shariah Board for the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).
+Our independent Shariah Board comprises six scholars, headed by Justice Muhammad Taqi Usmani, who is also the chairman of the Shariah Board for the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).

 The board appoints an auditor with specialized knowledge in shariah as well as finance to examine Guidance Residential and report back on the extent of our compliance with Islamic finance principles.
 The audit ensures that a company is compliant with best practices and can detect early signs of possible noncompliance.